jeswcollins/ColloidalStatMech/README.md

 To understand and explain the concepts that emerged from this work, I've made an interactive visualization of identical vs. n-component, highly specific particles.

-##Example Images:
+##Interactive "Swapping" Visualization
-The illustrations below came from the interactive visualization, and originally were published [here](http://dash.harvard.edu/handle/1/12274201).
+Illustrations originally were published [here](http://dash.harvard.edu/handle/1/12274201).

 ![Identical Particles](images/ns.png)